AlexLinardos/SoPDF/README.md

 - **CustomTkinter**: For the modern, beautiful GUI framework
 - **PyPDF2**: For reliable PDF processing capabilities
+- **PyMuPDF**: For pure Python PDF rendering and preview generation
 - **PIL/Pillow**: For image processing support

 ---